Recent Legislative Activity

 2. Heard by Sen. Crim.
 Jus.
 Com.
 (Mar.
 11)

 3. House Criminal Justice Subcommittee-Rep. Gaetz, chair.
 Passed House Justice Appropriations Com.
 (Apr.
 4).
 Passed Hse.
 Judic.
 Com.
 14-4 (Apr.
 16).
 PASSED House 84-34.
 (Apr.
 24).

 1. HB 355 would add gang membership as an aggravating factor in capital cases.

-2. Bill introduced to conceal the identity of those who provide or administer drugs for lethal injection.
+2. Bill to makes the identity of those who manufacture, provide or administer drugs for lethal injection a "state secret."